-We adopted the provisions of Statement of Financial Accounting Standards No. 123R, Share-Based Payment ("SFAS 123R") on January 1, 2006.
+We adopted the provisions of SFAS 123R on January 1, 2006.
 Thus, our consolidated financial statements for 2006 and 2007 will reflect the fair value of stock options granted to employees as a compensation expense, which has had, and will in the future likely continue to have a significant adverse impact on our results of operations and net income per share.
 We rely heavily on stock options to compensate existing employees and to attract new employees.
 If we reduce or alter our use of stock-based compensation to minimize the recognition of these expenses, our ability to recruit, motivate and retain employees may be impaired, which could put us at a competitive disadvantage in the employee marketplace.
 In order to prevent any net decrease in their overall compensation packages, we may choose to make corresponding increases in the cash compensation or other incentives we pay to existing and new employees.
 Any increases in employee wages and salaries would diminish our cash available for marketing, product development and other uses and might cause our GAAP profits to decline.
 Any of these effects might cause the market price of our Class B common stock and preferred stock to decline.